 One of the guiding principles of the (“AI Policy”) is recognizing the right to an appeals process when a request for information in the Bank's possession is denied.
 A requester whose request for information has been denied can file an appeal if the requester can:

-(a) show that the World Bank has violated its Policy by improperly or unreasonably restricting access to information that it would normally disclose under the Policy; and/or
+- show that the World Bank has violated the AI Policy by improperly or unreasonably restricting access to information that it would normally disclose under the AI Policy; and/or

-The AI Committee serves as the first stage of appeal for those appeals alleging a violation of the Policy.
-It also serves as the first and final stage of appeal for those appeals making a public interest case and its decisions in these cases are final.
+The AI Committee serves as the first stage of appeal for those appeals alleging a violation of the AI Policy.
+It also serves as the first and final stage of appeal for those appeals making a public interest case, and for appeals against Bank decisions to exercise its prerogative to restrict.
+The AI Committee's decisions in these cases are final.

 Decisions made by the Board of Executive Directors of the World Bank are not subject to appeal.

 The sole remedy available to those who prevail in the appeals process is to receive the information requested.